interaktionsbyran/sdl-base/README.md

 ## Task
 Our customer has a sensor connected to some equipment and it publishes sensor data over [mqtt](http://mqtt.org) on `amee.interaktionsbyran.se`.
 The data arrives on the topic `recruitment/ciot/sensor1` in a comma separated format epoch timestamp and value.

-The equipment needs to be woken up now and then in order to send valid data.
+The equipment needs to be woken up every now and then in order to send valid data.
 You can wake it up by posting `1` to the topic `recruitment/ciot/wake`.
 The wake status is published by the equipment on topic `recruitment/ciot/state`.

 We need an application that visualize the incoming data in a nice way with a moving window.
 Whenever the sensor falls asleep, the app should wake it up again.